WEEK 28- Sharing our grateful moments

 It is well documented that there are many benefits to practising gratitude.
 The expression of gratitude is associated with happiness, wellbeing, life satisfaction, optimism, forgiveness, enthusiasm and love (Emmons, 2007).
 Sharing and acknowledging what we are grateful for is one of the most powerful of all positive psychology tools.
 Research has found it to increase happiness and decrease depressive symptoms for up to six months (Seligman et al, 2005).

-Description of Positive Education Practice: Sharing our grateful moments with others
+Description of Personal Wellbeing Practice: Sharing our grateful moments with others

 Think about a moment in your life that you are grateful for.
 It can be big or small.